Here you can find answers to the most frequently asked questions

 - Comparative and International Private Law in Islamic countries

-- Chinese civil law codification and Chinese civil procedure law
+- Chinese Civil Code and Chinese civil procedure law

 - Japanese Company Law, Capital Markets Law and procedural law